POWER-KI/POWER-KI/README.md

 POWER-KI establishes a New and Original paradigm for programming languages.

 Among the most significant features:
-- Separation between Data, Flow, Code;
+- Program Code as a Knowledge Base with separation between Data, Flow, Code;
-- Plastic Architecture (Full-Reflective, Self-Modifiable and Persitence of its executive elements);
+- Plastic Architecture (Full-Reflective, Self-Modifiable and Persitence of executing elements);
 - Designed for Multi Threading;
 - Native Cloud:
-- Simple Code Syntax;
+- Simple Code Syntax for easy behaviour understanding;
 - Core Library (DataBase, Knowledge Base, OPC-UA ..);
 - Wrap technology to extend with external or custom libraries (OpenCV, RealSense2, Snap7, Voice ...).

 The WorkBench, included in the DEV distribution, is the development environment for editing:
 - of the code;